russellsdickerson/russellsdickerson.github.io/_portfolio/portfolio-2.md

 ### Chassis

 The main chassis was 3D printed in ABS plastic, selected for its combination of geometric flexibility and moderate strength-to-weight ratio.
 The design geometry emulated traditional R/C cars to allow the use of known aerodynamic coefficients while optimizing internal component fit.
-Finite Element Analysis (FEA) conducted in SolidWorks indicated that peak deflections in the steering linkage holders—the most fragile structural elements—were minimal, affirming the structural feasibility of additive manufacturing for low-load mobile platforms[^1].
+Finite Element Analysis (FEA) conducted in SolidWorks indicated that peak deflections in the steering linkage holders—the most fragile structural elements—were minimal, affirming the structural feasibility of additive manufacturing for low-load mobile platforms.

 ### Drivetrain